Hedwig Zaugg, Switzerland’s Second-Oldest Resident, Turns 110

 RECOGNITION

-On 11 May 2020, Juniewicz became the oldest validated person ever born in present-day Ukraine, after surpassing the previous record of 113 years, 335 days set by Goldie Michelson.
+On 11 May 2020, Juniewicz became the oldest validated person ever born in present-day Ukraine, surpassing the previous record of 113 years and 335 days set by Goldie Michelson.

-Juniewicz became the last surviving European person born in 1906, following the death of Valentine Ligny on 4 January 2022.
-22 days later, on 26 January 2022, Juniewicz became the last surviving validated person born in 1906, following the death of Yoshi Otsunari.
+Juniewicz became the last surviving European born in 1906 following the death of Valentine Ligny on 4 January 2022.
+Just 22 days later, on 26 January 2022, she became the last surviving validated person in the world born in 1906, after the passing of Yoshi Otsunari.

-On 23 February 2022, Juniewicz surpassed Dina Manfredini’s final age of 115 years, 257 days to become the oldest validated emigrant ever.
+On 23 February 2022, Juniewicz surpassed Dina Manfredini’s final age of 115 years and 257 days, becoming the oldest validated emigrant in history.
+She held this record until 14 May 2023, when María Branyas Morera surpassed her age.

 ATTRIBUTION